Crash (card game)

-Crash is a British card game extension of Nine-card Brag.
+Crash is a British card game extension of Nine-card Brag and indeed is sometimes known as Thirteen Card Brag.
 In Crash, there is no betting, as in Brag, but rather players aim to reach a total of 15 points, gained over successive deals.

-Gameplay
+Distribution

+Crash is played over much of northern England and Wales from Coventry and Burton-on-Trent in the south to the counties of Cumbria and Yorkshire in the north, also in Welshpool in north central Wales and in South Wales.
+It is also recorded in Plymouth and Edinburgh, where it is called Crackers.